Meri Hanikarak Biwi: 5 years later

 Akilesh, after being separated from Ira, becomes a rough and tough person.
 He is well educated now and a successful businessman.
 On the other hand, Ira is a village doctor living with her and Akilesh's daughter Mishri (Vaishnavi Prajapati).
 After many trials and tribulations (Kunika, Mirchi), Akilesh and Ira are united with Mishri.
 But unfortunately, a terrorist lookalike of Ira appears.
 Akilesh, while trying to save everyone, shoots her.
 Mishri and Akhilesh are heartbroken thinking Ira to be dead.
-Pushpa's mental state also is disrupted due to this shock and she becomes mentally unstable.
+Pushpa's mental state also is disrupted due to this shock, and she becomes mentally unstable.

 3 months later

 The Panday house has the entry of a new villain, Kabir.
-He wants to destroy Akilesh and in an attempt to do so, he forces Akilesh to marry his sister Mira (Shruti Kanwar).
+He wants to destroy Akilesh and, in an attempt, to do so, he forces Akilesh to marry his sister Mira (Shruti Kanwar).
 However, Kabir has other ulterior motives, his actual target is Mishri whose heart matches with the heart of his daughter who needs a heart transplant.
 Ira, now disguised as Amaya (Kabir's wife), soon learns about Kabir's evil ploys and foils all his plans with the help of Akilesh.
 Akilesh, Ira and Mishri are united once again.
 Then Akilesh and Ira discover about Chuttan (Gauransh Sharma) lives; Chuttan is Akilesh and Ira's son and Mishri's twin brother, separated from Ira at birth.
 They find out Chuttan's whereabouts and bring him home, since Chuttan is unable to forget his adoptive parents, they allow him to stay with them.
-After Chuttan's departure, Ira performs Akilesh's reversevasectomy.
+After Chuttan's departure, Ira performs Akilesh's reverse vasectomy.
 After, the surgery, Akhilesh's libido hormones increase leading to his attractions to the opposite sex.
 However, with the help of Akilesh's ardent belief in Lord Hanuman, he overcomes the attractions due to the side effects of reversevasectomy.
 After, overcoming innumerable hurdles in Mumbai, Akilesh decides to shift to his home village Banaras to lead a serene and tranquil life.
-So the show ends on a happy note with Akhilesh and his complete family returning to Banaras.
+So, the show ends on a happy note with Akhilesh and his complete family returning to Banaras.